srobo-legacy/nemesis/spec.md

   email is only performed if the authenticated user is the user specified by :username or the authenticated user is a team-leader of the user specified by :username.
 Changes to email address require validation.
-Change requests can be cancelled by setting this to the users' current email.
+Change requests can be cancelled by setting this to the user's current email.
 * `new_team` optional: the new team for the user.
 An update of the team is only performed if:
   * the authenticated user is a team-leader of the user specified by :username,